bronson/gird/README.md

   * Some tests succeed when run in bash but fail when run in prove.
     * See 02-filenames.t for a heinous workaround.
   * sharness doesn't support --stress?

-Non-features:

-* Will not attempt error correction.
-There are other tools for that.
-  * Better to just restore the corrupted files from backups.
-* Not until rewritten in a real programming language:
-  * Won't attempt to print runtime statistics or decent progress info